End qualified immunity in Washington

 • Ends Qualified Immunity for all law enforcement officers

-Yes.
-The proposed legislation prohibits law enforcement officers from claiming immunity or using a defense based on unclear establishment of and knowledge of plaintiff’s rights at the time of the act and/or lawfulness of the act.
-It states, "It is not an immunity or defense to an action brought under this chapter that: (a) The rights, privileges, or immunities sued upon were not clearly established at the time of the act, omission, or decision by the peace officer or employer; or (b) At such time, that the state of the law was such that the peace officer or employer could not reasonably have been expected to know whether such act, omission, or decision was lawful."
+Yes, the bill prohibits law enforcement officers from claiming immunity or using a defense based on unclear establishment of and knowledge of plaintiff’s rights at the time of the act and/or lawfulness of the act.
+Section 3 of the bill states, "**It is not an immunity or defense to an action brought under this chapter that: (a) The rights, privileges, or immunities sued upon were not clearly established at the time of the act, omission, or decision by the peace officer or employer; or (b) At such time, that the state of the law was such that the peace officer or employer could not reasonably have been expected to know whether such act, omission, or decision was lawful.**"

 • Ends Qualified Immunity for all public employees